What is Targeted Advertising? [With Examples]

 We know that targeted advertising effectively gets ads to the right audience, but just how does that process work?

 There are many ways to execute a targeted ad campaign, depending on your company’s resources and budget.
-Many companies lean on cookies and social media for direct pathways to targeted advertising.
+Many companies lean on cookies and social media platforms for direct pathways to targeted advertising.

 Cookies Generate User Data